jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 * In-N-Out Burger is something completely different.
 There is no core feature of a burger on a bun.
 Decorator isn’t quite the right fit.
 Some secret menu items omit the burger, and some omit the bun.
 And customers can customize something that’s not on any menu.
 In-N-Out Burger is like the Composite design pattern.

 ## Composite ala In-N-Out Burger
 Composite is a structural design pattern.
 It's more about the organization of objects than it is about the behavior.
-Behavior context needs to be added when considering Composite.
+Behavior is additional context that needs to be added when considering Composite.
 Since Composite is mostly behavior independent, we can choose almost any behavior we desire for which the Composite structure is a good approach.

 The behavior will tend to be reflected in the `Component`'s definition as well as the `Composite`'s implementation.
 While `Composite` will almost always feature iterating through a list of `Component`s what it does while iterating will vary based upon the behavior.

 There are at least three behaviors that come to mind for In-N-Out Burger:
 * A label of the ingrediates of the composite.
-This is not unlike what was showin in the [Decorator/UseCase](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html#use-case--coffee-labels).
+This is similar to what was show in the [Decorator/UseCase](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html#use-case--coffee-labels).
-* A price, which would be the sum of all the ingredients.
+* The total price, which would be the sum of all prices of the individual ingredients.
-* A calorie count, which would be the sum of all the ingredient calories.
+* The total calorie count, which would be the sum of calories of the individual ingredients.

-The Composite design could handle all three, but I’d like to focus upon a calorie count feature.
+The Composite design can handle any of these and even all all three.
+This use case will focus upon a calorie count feature.

 How many calories are in each food item?
 The interface at the top of the design only needs to declare this:
 ```java
 interface FoodItem {
     int getCalories();